 Best Budget Graphics Cards Buyer’s Guide

 A gaming card relies on its graphics card more than it does its CPU.
-It’s one of the main factors in what games your computer can handle, and it has a lot to do with your maximum FPS rate.
-When you go to buy a graphics card, you have to worry about what type of monitor you have, what type of chassis size you have, what type of power unit you have, and what type of games you want to play.
+It’s one of the main factors in dictating which games your computer can handle, and it has a lot to do with your maximum FPS rate.
+When you go to buy a graphics card, you have to think about what type of monitor you have, what type of chassis size you have, what type of power unit you have, and what type of games you want to play.

 That’s a lot of factors to consider.
-So, we’re going to break each one down into an easily understandable section in this guide.
+So, we’re going to break each one down into its own easily understandable section in this guide.

 Consider Your Monitor

-Your gaming monitor and your graphics card have to work together to produce a fluid experience.
+Your gaming monitor and your graphics card have to work together to provide a fluid gaming experience.
 If your monitor doesn’t have a fast refresh rate, you won’t be able to see all of the enhancements that your graphics card provides.
 If it is too fast for your card, the same thing will happen.
-Match the quality of your monitor to your graphics card.
+Make sure to match the quality of your monitor to your graphics card.
 The main specs to look at are your monitor’s refresh rate and resolution.
-Then, compare them to what any cards you’re looking at can do.
+Then, compare them to the capabilities of any cards you’re looking at.